bjackman/locali-ci/README.md

 that range and spawns new tests or cancels them as needed to get you your feedback as soon as possible.

+By default tests are run in separate [Git worktrees](https://git-scm.com/docs/git-worktree).

 ## Configuration

 Configuration is in [TOML](https://toml.io/en/).
 Let's start with an example,